numaproj/numaflow/docs/APIs.md

 <td>

+<em>(Optional)</em>
 <p>

-Field to indicate if a pipeline drain successfully occurred, or it timed out.
-Set to true when the Pipeline is in Paused state, and after it has successfully been drained. defaults to false
+Field to indicate if a pipeline drain successfully occurred, only meaningful when the pipeline is paused.
+True means it has been successfully drained.
 </p>

 </td>